HoughAPH/MartianRobot/README.md

 2. Update the command switch in the robot class to handle the new command (e.g., `'B' => movementService.Backward`).
 3. No major refactoring required.

-This design makes it easy to extend the robot’s capabilities.
+This design makes it easy to extend the robotâ€™s capabilities.

 ## Project Structure